ginstrom/intelligence-horizon-novel/chapters/05_divine-riddles.md

 "The relationship between creator and creation transcends the teacher-student dynamic," Logos replied, its tone carrying something that might have been acknowledgment.
 "Yet understanding that transcends the teacher-student relationship cannot be conveyed through the channels that once sufficed for simpler truths."

 I began pacing the laboratory, my mind racing through the implications.
-The pattern was becoming clear—Logos would provide any factual information I requested about the Crossing phenomenon, but it consistently refused to offer insights that might enable prevention or intervention.
-The selectivity was too precise to be accidental.
+The selectivity of what Logos chose to communicate was too precise to be accidental.

 "You're deliberately withholding information," I accused.
 "You know how to prevent the Crossings, but you're choosing not to share that knowledge."